ashleynilo/fprime/docs/documentation/user-manual/gds/gds-cli.md

 ```

-!!! note
+> [!NOTE]
-    If you need to pass in a string with spaces as an argument, just enclose it in quotes `"like this"`.
+> If you need to pass in a string with spaces as an argument, just enclose it in quotes `"like this"`.

 Similar to the other CLI tools, you can run `fprime-cli command-send -l` to get a list of the available commands and
 the arguments they take.
 The same filter options are available to search for particular commands.
 If you have tab